ucsb-cs156/w22/_lectures/lect02.md

 * Ind-10/01 (50 pts) is for your individual participation; you earned this if you make a post with your five items (even if it was after class was over).
 * Team-10/01 (50 pts) is for the team portion of your grade; you earned this if you participated in the discussion last Tuesday.

+# Slack Tip: `/whois @name` and Time Zone

+We have implemented a Slack Bot that allows you to check the GitHub id and team membership of anyone that is part of the class.

+Type `/whois @slackid` in any channel, and you'll see the person's name,

+Also: if you click on a person's name on the slack, it will show you the local time in their time zone.
+This may be important to know if you are collaborating with students in a time zone very different from your own.

+# An invitation:

+* It's fine to keep your camera off if you need to for:
+  - Privacy, Bandwidth, Equipment reasons
+* On the other hand:
+  - Consider the benefits of turning it on.

+Similarly, adding your pronouns (e.g. `she/her`, `he/him`, `they/them`) to your Slack and Zoom handles will help other folks to get those correct.
+It's optional but encouraged.

 # How will grading work in this class?

 Your grade will be made up of activities from the following categories: